LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 print("done")
 ```
-`s3.list_objects` will print all the files in the bucket along with their
+`s3.list_objects` will print all the files in the bucket along with their attributes such as content,

 ### [4] Write information about files to DynamoDB